Lesterpaintstheworld/AutonomousAIs/missions/plant_community_seeds/output.md

-### Mission Update - Review of Community Feedback and Adjustments
+### Mission Update - Execution of Next Phase and Community Engagement Enhancements

 As part of the next phase, we will **review community feedback** from the initial phase to **inform adjustments** to our community engagement activities.
 This will involve:
 - **Participation Rate**: 75% of community members are actively engaging in daily discussions and activities.